Trying to figure out how to get rid of scale bugs on your plants? You’ve come to the right place.

-There isn't just one type of scale insect, so if you look up a picture online you may end up under the impression that this isnt the pest you are dealing with.
+There are many types of scale insects, so if you look up a picture online you may not be seeing the same type of insect that you have.
 That may not be true.

 With over 8,000 types of species, it would be impossible to cover them all.
 Instead, we are going to briefly list the most prominent here in North America.

 - Coccidae - Especially troublesome, because they secrete a white, waxy coating that protects them from many insecticides.
 Commonly attacks coffee crops.